 Huntington Bancshares in Focus

-In terms of dividend growth, the company's current annualized dividend of $0.56 is up 60% from last year.
+Looking at dividend growth, the company's current annualized dividend of $0.44 is up 25.7% from last year.
 In the past five-year period, Huntington Bancshares has increased its dividend 4 times on a year-over-year basis for an average annual increase of 18.82%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Huntington Bancshares's payout ratio is 40%, which means it paid out 40% of its trailing 12-month EPS as dividend.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Huntington Bancshares's current payout ratio is 40%.
+This means it paid out 40% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for HBAN for this fiscal year.
-The Zacks Consensus Estimate for 2018 is $1.24 per share, which represents a year-over-year growth rate of 39.33%.
+Looking at this fiscal year, HBAN expects solid earnings growth.
+The Zacks Consensus Estimate for 2018 is $1.23 per share, representing a year-over-year earnings growth rate of 38.20%.

 High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 That said, they can take comfort from the fact that HBAN is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report